praneeth-lakshman/Differential-Solvers-Source-Code/README.md

 ## How to Install (Only for Linux systems)

+Ensure that your Python version is 3.10 - if you are on a different version, please [recompile the binary!](#Recompile)

 1. Open your terminal in a folder containing your existing code and run this command:

 ```shell